Time zones for teams.

 Yes.
 Org admins can create, rename and delete subteams (Marketing, Engineering, Sales…) and allocate members to one or more of them.

-How does the events feature compare to Google Calendar?
+How does the events feature work?

 PeerClock events live alongside the team timeline: pick a date and time, add a meeting link, invite individuals or whole subteams, and collect Yes / No / Maybe RSVPs.